Skip to main content

 NameTypeDefaultRequiredDescriptionAdded Version

-ChildContentRenderFragmentnull✔️Specifies the content to be rendered inside this .1.7.0
+ChildContentRenderFragmentnull✔️Gets or sets the content to be rendered within the component.1.7.0

 Accordion Methods